jredisme/2nd-2450-Group-C/docs/README.md

 - After all commands have been read and processed, the program will execute the BasicML program.

 - The result of the program will appear in the original window's output text box.

+- Write and save code.
+In the top text box you can write your own machine code or edit other code you've already loaded in.
+The code must be written with a "+" followed by 4-6 digits, repeat this for each line of code.
+Once you've written or changed code in the top text box, go to the toolbar and select "Save Code Block".
+As long as code is in basicML you'll be able to name the file and save it.

+- Configure color scheme.
+From the toolbar select, "Configure Color Scheme".
+A color wheel will appear.
+Click any color on the color wheel then select "ok" in the same box to change the window's primary color.
+The window will close and open a new one.
+Click anywhere on the color wheel to select the window's off color and then select "ok".
+The GUI window's colors should now change to what you've selected.

+- Open a new window.
+From the toolbar select, "Open New".
+This opens another GUI window.

 Input File Format
 - The input file should contain one command per line.
 Each command should be a 4-digit number.
 The first two digits are the operation code, and the last two digits are the operand.
 The file must end with the 4300 Halt Command.